civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 7. Run the method:  `current_status`.
 We see that it returns `:intrigued`, the value of the local variable `status` within the scope of the method.

 8. Has this affected the value of the top-level local variable `status`?
 Access the value of `status`.
 Its value has not been changed.
-As we know it's out of scope when our method runs.
+As we know, it's out of scope when our method runs.

 9. Rewrite the method again so that it has one parameter: